FAQs: Keeping You Safe

 We are thrilled to welcome you back to The Courtyard.
 While it is very exciting to be able to finally bring back live shows and films at full capacity, customer and staff safety is still of utmost importance to us.

-On this page, you can find out more about these safety measures.
+On this page you can find out more about what we’re doing to keep you safe.
 Along with what to expect from us, and what we ask of you as it stands with Government guidance.

 We will try to keep this page as up to date as possible, so you can check back for the latest guidance closer to your visit.